Qualify as a primary school teacher. Designed by teachers, for teachers.

 Shauna is now working as a teacher.

-You will attend school-based taught sessions, run by the partnership for all of their School Direct trainees to help support your development as a trainee teacher.
+You will attend school-based taught sessions, run by the partnership for all of their school-based PGCE trainees to help support your development as a trainee teacher.
 University teaching takes place on one day a week and includes lectures, seminars, tutorials and practical workshops.
-A School Direct programme is intensive and akin to being in a full time job.
+A school-based PGCE is intensive and akin to being in a full time job.

 Based on the same way you will be assessed when you are a qualified teacher and includes: teaching portfolios, assignments, presentations, observed teaching and case studies.